WilliamNT/askee-community/app/resources/readme.md

   - seoSiteKeywords: These are the default keywords for the site.
 The recommended number of keywords is between 4-6.
 Seperate them with a comma.
   - pageAuthor: Fallback author name if for some reason the actual page has no author information available.
 It's also used in some cases where the content can't be connected to a specific author.
 It's recommended to set this to the site's name or the team maintaining it.

+### config.json example
+config.json should be placed in the resources folder.
+`{
+    "siteName": "",
+    "siteTagline": "",
+    "seoDescription": "",
+    "seoTitleFormat": "",
+    "seoTitleSeparator": "",
+    "seoSiteKeywords": "",
+    "pageAuthor": ""
+}`